 First we need to decide which allergies we’re going to test for.
 In this example we’ll use just peanut allergy.
 Next we create an instruction group for each allergy.
 This should be configured so that one and only one selection is required.
-We’ll then add a single instruction to this group, which is a confirmation statement that the customer is not allergic, and the second a warning that there is an allergy.
+We’ll then add two instructions to this group, the first of which is a confirmation statement that the customer is not allergic, and the second a warning that there is an allergy.
 Having a binary choice between these two should ensure that the server makes an active decision to declare that the customer has no allergy, presumably after asking the relevant question.

 Next we need to assign this group to all the dishes on our menu that we know contain this allergen.
 If there are other groups associated with those items it might make sense to put this one first, since if the customer does have an allergy there’s little point in asking other questions about how they’d like the dish served (unless the warning can serve as notice to the kitchen to exclude the relevant ingredient in preparing this particular serving).
 You can order the groups assigned to an item using the up and down arrows above the ‘Apply Groups to Selection’ button in the Group Assignment tab.

 Once you’ve assigned the group(s) to the relevant dishes and clicked ‘Apply Groups to Selection’ the till should be ready to implement the new checks.
 Whenever an item with one of these allergy groups is sold, the first thing the staff member will have to do is confirm that the customer has no allergy.
 By asking at this point they’ll be able to ensure that the dish is safe to be eaten by the person ordering it and the kitchen will receive printed confirmation that the customer has no allergy.
 If on the other hand the customer has an allergy then the staff member should press ‘Back’ on the till, thus not adding the item to the bill, unless as indicated above it’s possible for the kitchen to prepare a special version of the dish without the allergen.